 Load all the photos you made onto your computer.
 Do not delete any of them, even if there are technical flaws.
 You might use one of them to fill a gap.

-I will look through my series of photos and pick out all of the strongest images.
-Photos that will stand alone as good pictures whether or not they are part of a photomontage.
+I will look through my series of photos and pick out the strongest images.
+Photos that will stand alone as good pictures whether they are part of a photomontage.

 Make a separate folder for these and place them in it.
 Next, choose the bulk of your photos you think will be best suited to compose your photomontage.
 Imagine where the edges will be and pick images to fill your composition space.
 Place these in another folder.